powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 ### DC detailed model

 Additionally, Open Load Flow supports AC-DC loadflow formulation with detailed model of DC components.
+However, it is currently restricted to embedded DC networks, meaning that the global network should only contain one AC network.

 (ac-flow-computing)=
 ## AC flows computing